awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs.md

-# Set Up FluentD as a DaemonSet to Send Logs to CloudWatch Logs<a name="Container-Insights-setup-logs"></a>
+# \(Optional\) Set Up FluentD as a DaemonSet to Send Logs to CloudWatch Logs<a name="Container-Insights-setup-logs"></a>

+**Note**
+Amazon has now launched Fluent Bit as the default log solution for Container Insights with significant performance gains\.
+We recommend that you use Fluent Bit instead of Fluentd\.
+For more information, see [Set Up Fluent Bit as a DaemonSet to Send Logs to CloudWatch Logs](Container-Insights-setup-logs-FluentBit.md)\.

-To set up FluentD to collect logs from your containers, you can follow the steps in [Quick Start Setup for Container Insights on Amazon EKS](Container-Insights-setup-EKS-quickstart.md) or you can follow the steps in this section\.
+To set up FluentD to collect logs from your containers, you can follow the steps in [Quick Start Setup for Container Insights on Amazon EKS and Kubernetes](Container-Insights-setup-EKS-quickstart.md) or you can follow the steps in this section\.
 In the following steps, you set up FluentD as a DaemonSet to send logs to CloudWatch Logs\.
 When you complete this step, FluentD creates the following log groups if they don't already exist\.

 | Log Group Name | Log Source |